haarlems/forensics/chapters/chapter-01-digital-forensics/06-network-analysis/reading/README.md

 - network traffic data
   - full packet captures, zeek logs, netflow data

+Logs can be reviewed manually, filtered, or correlated in a SIEM (Security Information and Event Management) platform.
+Given the amount of evidence, aggregating logs in a SIEM helps gain situational awareness faster.

+Full packet captures are one of the best sources of evidence, but also one difficult to keep due to the storage cost.
+Depending on regulations or internal practices, enterprise environments may keep 1 month worth of rolling pcaps, paired with 3-6-12 months of zeek logs, for example.

+Zeek logs keep the metadata of the traffic from the packet capture, discarding the content.
+A 1GB pcap may result in 200MB worth of zeek logs, depending on on the actual traffic:
+- conn.log
+  - one of the most important logs
+  - shows "connections" between a source and destination (including duration, bytes, state, service)
+  - helps identify scanning activity, beaconing patterns, data exfiltration volumes
+- dns.log
+  - generated if dns data seen
+  - shows dns queries and responses
+  - helps identify C2 domains or DNS used for C2
+- http.log
+  - generated if http/https seen
+  - shows http requests and responses (including methods, URLs, status codes, user agents)
+  - helps identify exploit delivery for initial access, or C2 beaconing over http
+- ssl.log
+  - generated if TLS seen
+  - shows TLS handshake metadata
+  - helps identify C2 encrypted beaconing over https, suspicious certificates
+- files.log
+  - not enabled by default
+  - contains files observed in traffic if unencrypted
+- weird.log
+  - contains protocol anomalies, malformed packets
+  - helps identify non-standard protocol abuse

 ## Network protocols
 During a breach, the same network protocols seen in normal network activity are abused by attackers.
 - TCP = connection-oriented transport protocol that ensures reliable delivery of data between hosts